 Normal shedding should be a regular occurrence, happening once every few months.
 You should see new, healthy scutes underneath the peeling ones.

-Treat this injury much like any other wound by keeping it clean and checking for signs of infection.
-If the wound is large, consider taking it to a vet for dressing.
+Treat this injury like any other wound by keeping it clean and checking for signs of infection.
+If the wound is large, consider applying a dressing.

 Tortoise Scutes Separating

 If the scutes are separating, you’re likely dealing with shell growth.
-However, if the scutes separate from the shell, the tortoise may be in poor health.
+The tortoise may be ill if the scutes separate from the shell.

 Separating from Each Other

 Look for a line or gap between the tortoise’s scutes, called a growth line.
 This is a normal part of shell growth.
 When the shell grows, the scutes will need to adjust to cover the new area of the shell.

 The scutes will move farther away from each other, causing a growth line.
 Within this separation, new scutes will grow.

 How do you know if separation is healthy or not?
 The best way to tell is the quality of the separation.
 Growth lines should be firm and range from yellow to white to tan.